joehahn/exes-n-ohs/README.md

 The CNET model is then trained on the XO dataset, and that trained model is then used to compute its decision boundary:<br />
 ![](figs/cnet_decision_boundary.png)<br />
-which appears to be an improvement since it does recover the green X pattern that evaded the SVM model.
+which appears to be an improvement since the CNET does recover a complete green X pattern that eluded the SVM model.
 But the width of the X is still too wide, and the CNET model's overall accuracy is the same as the SVM model.

-This MLP model's hyperparameters are the number of hidden layers (currently 3) and the number of neurons in each hidden layer (16, 32, and 12) as well as the dropout_fractions.
-Manually exploring many such models having more or less layers and neurons, as well as taller & narrower neural nets (which have fewer neurons spread across more layers) reveals that taller/narrow nets are more performant than shorter/fatter ones.
-Nonetheless the MLP model user here does not outperform the SVM model, which is kinda dissapointing.
-Bitmapping the input (x,y) coordinates and using a convolution neural net (rather than MLP) might yield a more accurate model.

 ### deploy model API